LuceleneL/Portparser/README.md

 # The Proposed Model
 One of the main contributions of this paper is the proposed model to annotate Portuguese texts using UDPipe 2.

-An implementation of this model is available in an online interface at the address: http://portparser.icmc.usp.br:8082.
+An implementation of the second version of this model is available in the following repository: [https://github.com/LuceleneL/Portparser.v2](https://github.com/LuceleneL/Portparser.v2).

 This model is also available here and it is composed by the contents of the directory [Portparser_model](https://github.com/LuceleneL/Portparser/tree/main/Portparser_model).
 To use this model with UDPipe 2 you need to: